adaakbulut/DSA210-Term-Project/README.md

 ## **Data Analysis**

 ### **1. Data Preprocessing**
-This part is explained further in [Data Sources and Preprocessing](#data-sources-and-preprocessing) part.
+This part has been explained further in [Data Sources and Preprocessing](#data-sources-and-preprocessing) part.
+What is acquired in this part is,
 - Cleaned and structured datasets from the period tracker app and Apple Health.
 - Merged datasets by date to align menstrual phases with physical activity metrics.